 Wet meadows include bogs, fens, and alpine meadows where the hydrology is controlled mainly by fluctuations in ground water levels.
 They are associated with broad, gentle topographic gradients along which the near-surface ground water moves advectively, albeit slowly, in one dominant direction.
 If the hydroperiod of a wetland that looks like a wet meadow mainly depends on direct precipitation, then it is a depressional wetland (see Sections 3.2.2.2 and 3.2.2.3 above).
-Channels can lead into and from a wet meadow, but not all the way through it.
-If surface water moves through the wetland in a well-defined channel, then the wetland is riverine.
+Some wet meadows are associated with fluvial riverine channels, while others do not contain any distinct channel and have only sub-surface flow or surface sheet flow.
+Because the meadows with channels often have unique features that are not found in those without channels, this classification splits wet meadows into two types: Channeled Meadows and Non-channeled Meadows.